|Chris Walken is 72 years young today.|

 |Picture Credit: Screenshot via Walken Chronicles|

-This is a film by Robert Frank and features Walken in a cameo where he has been dubbed over by another voice.
+This is a film by artist Robert Frank (you can visit his Artsy page here) and features Walken in a cameo where he has been dubbed over by another voice.
 For the Walken completist, it is essential but the casual aficionado can probably skip it.
 That said, the only way to see it is if you get the "Me and My Brother" book off Amazon.com which comes with a DVD of the film.

 For years during the 90s on whatever version of IMDB existed, Me and My Brother was the first actual film listed for Walken.
 John Acton was always listed earlier but that was TV and the first feature was always Me and My Brother.
 Obviously as the internet and IMDB has grown, his filmography has been filled out with better info and more entries.
 Nevertheless, while obsessively trying to watch everything I could get my hands on, this title stood out as a holy grail for me.